maximilien-noal/LTFGameLauncher/README.md

 Generic Game Launcher, primarly for automated setups hosted at www.abandonware-france.org (aka Lost Treasures Fr).

-Put a "manuel.pdf" file along side it to have a "Manuel" button appear.
+Put a "manuel.pdf"/"manual.pdf" file along side it to have a "Manuel"/"Manual" button appear.

 If a "setup.exe" file exists, a "Setup" button will appear.